Assam Gramin Bank: Assam Gramin Vikash Bank (2006-2019)

-Langpi Dehangi Rural Bank
+Langpi Dehangi Rural Bank (1982-2019)

 Langpi Dehangi Rural Bank (LDRB) was an Indian rural bank (RRB).
-It was created on 27 January 1982 under Section 3 (1) of Regional Rural Bank Act 1976.
-It was created under the aegis of the State Bank of India.
-The main office of the Bank is situated at Diphu, the district headquarters of Karbi Anglong District.
+It was created on 27 January 1982 under Section 3 (1) of Regional Rural Bank Act 1976. under the sponsorship of the State Bank of India.
+The Head office of the Bank was situated at Diphu, the district headquarters of Karbi Anglong District.

 The bank’s primary area of operation consists of the Karbi Anglong and Dima Hasao districts in the state of Assam.
 It was the sole independent RRB in those districts.
-The Bank has a total network of 59 branches: 33 branches in Karbi Anglong District, 16 branches in West Karbi Anglong and 10 branches in Dima Hasao.
+The Bank had a total network of 59 branches: 33 branches in Karbi Anglong District, 16 branches in West Karbi Anglong and 10 branches in Dima Hasao.

 On 22 February 2019, through Gazette Notification No. 855, the Government of India has amalgamated Assam Gramin Vikash Bank sponsored by United Bank of India and Langpi Dehangi Rural Bank sponsored by State Bank of India into a single Regional Rural Bank named Assam Gramin Vikash Bank.
 This new entity is sponsored by United Bank of India, and its head office is located in Guwahati.
-Thus Assam Gramin Vikash Bank (AGVB) has come into existence from 1 April 2019 covering entire geographical area of the state through its strong network of 473 branches.
+Assam Gramin Vikash Bank (AGVB) has come into existence from 1 April 2019 with its strong network of 473 branches.
 Further after amalgamation of United Bank of India with Punjab National Bank, the sponsorship of the bank has gone to Punjab National Bank w.e.f 1 April 2020.

 On 23 October 2025, Ministry of Finance, Government of India announce the renaming of several Regional Rural Banks (RRBs) to simplify their names and align them with their states.
 Changes include Assam Gramin Vikash Bank becoming Assam Gramin Bank and several others being renamed after requests from their sponsor banks.
 The functional jurisdiction and operations of these banks remain unchanged.